 If CH1 is selected only CH1 will be turned on, the mode is Yt.
-Also the readout will only display the parameters of CH1 (sensitivity, inverted/not inverted, coupling and bandwith limit).
+Also the readout will only display the parameters of CH1 (sensitivity, inverted/not inverted, coupling, input impedance and bandwidth limit).

 Although CH2 will not appear in the readout it may be used e.g. as a trigger input.
 Its controls are active but are not shown.